Monstera Albo Plant “Swiss Cheese Plant”

-The Swiss Cheese plant, gets its name from its large, heart-shaped leaves, which become covered with holes that resemble swiss cheese as it gets older.
-Part of the Araceae family that's native to South and Central America, this Monstera is easy to grow and loves to climb and grow upwards.
+Monstera Albo Plant The Swiss Cheese plant gets its name because of its large, heart-shaped leaves.
+As it ages, the leaves become covered in holes that look like swiss cheese.
+This Monstera is part of the Araceae family and is native to South and Central America.
+It loves to climb up and grow higher.

 They’re made for shade, so an ideal plant if you don’t have bright rooms.
 Not keen on direct sun.The monstera albo is not a thirsty plant.
 As long as you keep the soil slightly moist and well-draining, it will be happy.
 In general, it is a good idea to allow the soil to dry or almost dry between watering.Loose and airy soil that quickly drains water is crucial.15 - 35°CThe monstera albo isn’t a heavy feeder.
 Besides liquid fertilizer, you can use slow release plant foods as well.